nf-core/ampliseq/docs/output.md

 ##### ANCOM-BC

 Analysis of Composition of Microbiomes with Bias Correction ([ANCOM-BC](https://www.ncbi.nlm.nih.gov/pubmed/32665548)) is applied to identify features that are differentially abundant across sample groups.
-Parameter `--ancom_sample_min_count` sets the minimum sample counts to retain a sample for ANCOM-BC analysis.

 On request (`--ancombc`), ANCOM-BC is applied to each suitable or specified metadata column for 5 taxonomic levels (2-6).
 Independently, multiple comma separated formula can be submitted to ANCOM-BC by `--ancombc_formula`.